POLIS 2130 - International Political Economy

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Required ResourcesThe following textbook is ESSENTIAL.
-It will be used for the course’s entirety and is the basis of the content of the class tests.
+Required ResourcesThe following textbook is essential.
+It will be used for the course’s entirety and be used in preparation for the class tests.

-Robert O’Brien and Marc Williams, Global Political Economy, Fifth Edition, London: Palgrave Macmillan, 2016.
+Robert O’Brien and Marc Williams, Global Political Economy, Fourth Edition, London: Palgrave Macmillan, 2013.

 Other readings (to be uploaded to MyUni) will also be essential reading in preparation for the tests.

 There is a very useful overview of political-economy related websites published in: